FPGAwars/apio/COMMANDS.md

   Examples:
     apio upload              # Typical usage.
-    apio upload --ftdi-idx 2 # Consider only FTDI device at index 2

-  The optional flag '--ftdi-idx' is used in special cases involving boards with FTDI devices, particularly when multiple boards are connected to the host computer.
-It tells Apio to consider only the device at the specified index in the list shown by the command: 'apio devices list ftdi'.
-The first device in the list has index 0.

   [Note] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the